Emergency service Brisbane

 - 24 hour dedicated Intensive Care Unit with mechanical ventilator support

 - Comprehensively stocked onsite pharmacy

 Our emergency service is managed by ECC Director, Dr Monique Stanley.
-Monique’s residency training in ECC gives ARH the honour of having the only full-time residency trained ECC director in a Brisbane hospital.
+Monique’s specialist training in ECC gives ARH the honour of having the only full-time specialist trained ECC director in a Brisbane hospital.
 Monique is also supported by ARH ECC specialist Dr Merrin Hicks.

 If your pet requires further treatment by an ARH specialist after visiting our emergency service, our emergency team will work hand in hand with our specialist team and your local vet to ensure a seamless approach to your pet’s care.

 Upon arrival at ARH Brisbane, patients are triaged so cases are seen in order of importance, not necessarily in order of arrival.

 You will be asked to fill in paperwork with information about yourself and your pet.
 An experienced emergency and critical care (ECC) veterinarian will discuss your pet’s history and outline your treatment options and approximate costs for procedures.

 If your pet is admitted to hospital for treatment you will be asked to sign a consent form and leave a minimum deposit of 50% of the estimated costs, in order for treatment to proceed.
 For information on payment options at ARH, including payment assistance through VetPay, please see our payment and insurance information.